Q&A: How do I make or break a habit?

 Fourth, set a 2-week reminder in case you fall off the wagon.

 Fifth, take a tip from Ultralearning, by Scott H Young, and remove an unwanted habit by understanding and replacing the needs that it services.
 For example, if eating Ben & Jerry’s while watching Netflix gives you a sense of reward and relaxation after a productive day of work, you could replace those needs with some restorative yoga and a candlelit Epsom salt bath—both great ways to reward yourself and relax.
-Another one of his suggestions that we support at Mountain Trek, would be to remove the temptation all together in the first place, e.g. just remove the Cherry Garcia from your freezer in the first place.
+Another of his suggestions that we support at Mountain Trek, would be to remove the temptation altogether in the first place.
+Meaning, don’t purchase the ice cream.

 I suggest diving deeper into proper habit formation by reading our article: Building Healthy Habits in 6 Easy Steps